The Ryuo's Work Is Never Done!: Light novels

-The Ryuo's Work is Never Done! is written by Shirow Shiratori and illustrated by Shirabi.
-SB Creative have released seventeen volumes since 2015 under their GA Bunko label.
+The Ryuo's Work is Never Done! is written by Shirow Shiratori and illustrated by Shirabii.
+SB Creative released twenty volumes from September 2015 to July 2025 under their GA Bunko label.
 An English translated digital release is done by BookWalker.

 Manga

-A manga adaptation with art by Kogetaokoge was serialized in Square Enix's seinen manga magazine Young Gangan from October 2, 2015 to August 2, 2019.
+A manga adaptation with art by Kogetaokoge was serialized in Square Enix's seinen manga magazine Young Gangan from October 2, 2015, to August 2, 2019.
 The series covers the story of the first five volumes of the light novels.

 Anime

 An anime television series adaptation by Project No.9 was announced in July 2017.
 The series was directed by Shinsuke Yanagi with scripts written by Fumihiko Shimo and character designs by Akane Yano.
 Kenji Kawai composed the music at Nippon Columbia, and Dreamshift produced the series.
 The series aired from January 8 to March 26, 2018, and it ran for 12 episodes.
 Machico performed the opening theme song "Kore Kara" (コレカラ), while Miku Itō performed the ending theme song "Mamoritai-mono no Tame ni" (守りたいもののために).
 Same as the manga series, the anime series also covers the story of the first five volumes of the light novels.